 Crimea referendum will be more legitimate than Maidan - Russian MP

-Ukraine's Autonomous Republic of Crimea should not be denied the right to hold a referendum on its future, and a decision to be adopted at such a referendum will be more legitimate than those made by protest forces in Kyiv's Independence Square (Maidan), the chairman of the State Duma Foreign Affairs Committee, Alexei Pushkov, said.
+Ukraine's Autonomous Republic of Crimea should not be denied the right to hold a referendum on its future, and a decision to be adopted at such a referendum will be more legitimate than those made by protest forces in Kiev's Independence Square (Maidan), the chairman of the State Duma Foreign Affairs Committee, Alexei Pushkov, said.

 "We have been told that the Maidan can be a source of power - the people's will.
 Why can the people's will not be a source of power and self-determination in Crimea?
 In my opinion, it [Crimea] cannot be denied this right," Pushkov told reporters on Friday, when commenting on the chances for Crimea's referendum.